 Crafting, table tennis, board games and a reading corner

-Between 11am and 5pm every weekday during week 44, visitors can enjoy crafting, table tennis, board games, a cosy reading corner, and lots of creative building with Plus Plus from World of Toys.
+Between 11am and 5pm every weekday during week 44, visitors can enjoy crafting, table tennis, board games, a cosy reading corner, and prizes to win from World of Toys.
 As well as all these activities, they offer various special activities daily.

 - Age: All ages